 I did my graduate and postgradate studies in various countries and institutions.
 I completed my PhD in Political and Social Sciences (2015) at the European University Institute, Italy.
 I also have a MSc in Human Geography, Planning and Development Studies (2010) from the University of Amsterdam, a MA in Urban Studies (2007) from the University of Urbino Carlo Bo, and a Degree in Sociology (2006) from the University of Buenos Aires.

 My studies and research have received funding from national and international institutions and programs, including NUFFIC, National Scientific and Technical Research Council, ECSR and EU Horizon 2020.
-I am also a member of the associate board of Sociology, the flagship journal of the British Sociological Association.

 My research interests include: social inequality & stratification; ethnicity & migration; spatial segregation, neighboruhood effects and residential mobility; and quantitative methods.